Drama

 Extra-curricular opportunities:

 Drama offers a wide variety of opportunities outside of the classroom.
-We offer an after school drama club at key stage 3, which leads to performance opportunities in our Summer Arts Festival.
+We offer an after school drama club at key stage 3, which leads to performance opportunities in our Winter and Summer Arts Festivals.
 Alongside side this we plan in an annual theatre trip and we work collaboratively across the Expressive Arts Team to stage a whole school musical production.